The BRI Care Consultation™ program provides invaluable resources and comfort to caregivers and their loved ones.

 - Posted on Mar 19, 2019

-Caregiving has never been more important.
-An estimated 43.5 million people provided caregiving services in 2015, according to data collected by the National Alliance for Caregiving and the American Association of Retired Persons This number is projected to grow in the coming years.
+Caregiving has never been more in the spotlight.
+An estimated 43.5 million people provided caregiving services in 2015, according to data collected by the National Alliance for Caregiving and AARP.
+This number is projected to grow in the coming years.

 As more people step into caregiving roles, the need for resources and training is growing rapidly.
-That’s why the Ben Rose Institute (BRI)—a nonprofit founded over 100 years ago with the goal of financially assisting low-income older adults—created a care consultation program to support and equip caregivers with the tools they need to help their loved ones thrive.
+That’s why Benjamin Rose Institute on Aging (BRIA)—a nonprofit founded more than 100 years ago with a mission to advance support for older adults and caregivers—created BRI Care Consultation™—a program to help caregivers and older adults living with chronic health conditions .

-“BRI Care Consultations is a telephone-based care coaching program,” Weitzman said.
-“People come to us for help because they feel like their lives are out of control and one thing that we can really do is help them feel like they've regained control.”
+“BRI Care Consultation is a telephone-based care coordination program,” said Lisa Weitzman, Manager of Business Development at BRIA.
+“People come to us because they are overwhelmed.
+One thing that we can really do is help them feel like they've regained control of their lives.”

-BRI has trained and licensed 50 organizations around the country to deliver BRI Care Consultation.
-Weitzman has heard many stories of how the program is assisting family caregivers.
-One story that particularly stuck out to her was of a caregiver who had to quit her job in California to move to Ohio to take care of her mother.
-When she arrived she found the housing situation was not ideal and she struggled to navigate difficult family conversations.
+BRIA delivers the program and has also trained and licensed nearly 50 organizations around the country to deliver BRI Care Consultation™.
+Weitzman has heard many stories, and seen numerous times firsthand, how the program is assisting family caregivers.
+One story that particularly stuck out to her was of a caregiver who had to quit her job in California so she could travel back and forth to Ohio to take care of her mother.
+She knew her mother’s housing situation was not ideal, and she struggled to navigate difficult family conversations.

-“That's when she called us here at BRI Care Consultation,” Weitzman said.
-“We were able to help her find the right housing environment for her mom.
-In order to do that, we [provided financial] guidance on Medicaid and…connected her with an elder care attorney in the Cleveland area.”
+“That's when she called BRI Care Consultation™,” Weitzman said.
+“We were able to help her find the right housing environment for her mom, and connect her with an elder care attorney in the Cleveland area.”

-One of the most powerful things about the program is that it works most effectively for the most vulnerable families.
+One of the most powerful aspects of the program is the proven outcomes for families.
 Weitzman said participants in the program report lower rates of depression and stress.

 “It works great for long distance caregivers who may not know all the resources available where their loved one is living,” Weitzman said.
 “Our services are provided in the comfort and privacy of their home.
 There’s no time wasted in a waiting room.”

-This story was written in partnership with the Ben Rose Institute.
+This story was written in partnership with Benjamin Rose Institute on Aging.